DFKI-NLP/vLLM-Starter/README.md

 </details>

 ### Structured output example
-For some tasks, you might want to have a structured output.
-Examples are tasks like named entity recognition, where you want to define the output structure.
-The vLLM class `GuidedDecodingParams` allows a variety of options to guide the decoding process.
+The `GuidedDecodingParams` class in vLLM allows you to define the output structure for tasks that require a predefined format, such as Named Entity Recognition (NER).
-For example, you can use regular expressions, JSON objects, grammar, or simple choices (e.g., True/False) to guide the decoding process.
+You can use various methods to guide the decoding process, including regular expressions, JSON objects, grammar, or simple binary choices.
 The example can be found in the file `offline_structuredOutput.py`.
 <details>
     <summary>Example</summary>